-We will create a plan to investigate and improve your health together, starting at your first appointment.
-If you'd first like to meet and discuss if regenerative injection therapies are right for you, you can request a 15 minute intro discovery call (done remotely at this time) by clicking here. |
+Starting at your first appointment, we will create a plan to investigate and improve your health together, If you'd first like to meet and chat about whether I am the right fit for your needs, you can request a 15 minute intro discovery call (exclusively virtual) by clicking here. |

 I strive to provide a welcoming and inclusive environment